meliopolis/chainhopper-protocol/README.md

-# Hopper Protocol: Migrate Uniswap LP positions cross-chain
+# ChainHopper Protocol: Migrate Uniswap LP positions cross-chain

 ## Overview

-Hopper migrates Uniswap v3 and v4 LP positions between different EVM chains with a single click.
+ChainHopper migrates Uniswap v3 and v4 LP positions between different EVM chains with a single click.

 To move a Uniswap LP position manually from say Arbitrum to Unichain requires several steps:
-1. Burn position on Arbitrum (to collect all assets in the pool and fees)
+1. Burn position on Arbitrum (to collect all assets in the pool *and* fees)
 2. Swap to a single token (like WETH)
 3. Bridge WETH to Unichain
 4. Swap back into the "other token" (like USDC)